AcalaNetwork/hardhat-tutorials/hello-world/README.md

 ```

 Within the `deploy.js` we will have the definition of main function called `main()` and then run it.
+Above it, we add the import statement for `eth-providers` dependency as well as define `txFeePerGas`
+and `storageByteDeposit` constants.
+These are used to be passed as transaction parameters.
+We do
-We do this by placing the following code within the file:
+this by placing the following code within the file:

 ```
+const { calcEthereumTransactionParams } = require("@acala-network/eth-providers");

+const txFeePerGas = '199999946752';
+const storageByteDeposit = '100000000000000';

 async function main() {

 }